USS Pintado (SS-387): First patrol, May – July 1944

-On her first war patrol, Pintado served as flagship of a wolfpack, commanded by Captain Leon P. Blair, which also included submarines USS Shark and Pilotfish.
+On her first war patrol, Pintado was the flagship of a wolfpack, commanded by Captain Leon N. Blair, which also included submarines USS Shark and Pilotfish.
 The attack group departed Pearl Harbor 16 May, touched at Midway 20 May – 21 May, and headed for waters west of the Marianas and south of Formosa.
 On 31 May, they formed a scouting line in search of a convoy reported by submarine Silversides.

 After sparring with the convoy's escorts through the night, Pintado managed to reach attack position shortly before dawn and fired a spread of six torpedoes at overlapping targets, destroying the 4,716 ton cargo ship Toho Maru.
 She then daringly came within 700 yd of an escort while bringing her stern tubes to bear on another merchant ship.
 Although explosions suggested that some of the second spread of torpedoes had scored, no second sinking has been confirmed.
 Pintado then skillfully evaded angry Japanese destroyers and sped away to safety.

-About midday on 4 June, Pintado spotted smoke from a Japanese convoy heading toward Saipan.
-She and her sister subs headed for the enemy, and soon Shark sank 6,886-ton cargo ship Katsunkawa Maru before slipping away from a heavy depth charge attack.
+About midday on 4 June, Pintado sighted smoke from a Japanese convoy heading toward Saipan.
+She and her sister subs headed for the enemy, and soon Shark sank 6,886-ton cargo ship Katsunkawa Maru before escaping from a heavy depth charge attack.
 The American submarines continued to shadow the convoy and early the next day Sharks torpedoes accounted for two more cargo ships.

 Pintado made her kills shortly before noon of 6 June, D-Day in Normandy, with a spread of torpedoes at overlapping targets.
 An awesome explosion tore one ship apart, her bow and stern both projecting up in the air as she sank.
 The stern of a second was under water before she was swallowed by smoke and flame.
 These victims were later identified as 5,652-ton Havre Maru and 2,825-ton Kashimasan Maru.
 An airplane and five escorts tried to box in the submarine and dropped over 50 depth charges, but she escaped damage.

 Pintado and her sisters in the wolfpack had all but destroyed the convoy which was attempting to reinforce Japanese defenses of the Marianas.
 While escorts rescued many of the 7,000 troops whose ships had gone down, they had lost weapons, tanks, and equipment.
 This greatly weakened Japan's defensive capability in the Marianas for the impending American invasion of Saipan.
 Pintado then headed for the Marshall Islands, arriving Majuro 1 July for refit.